edgelesssys/constellation/rfc/image-discoverability.md

 The CLI can find a CSP- and region specific image reference by looking up the `image version uid` in the following order:

 - if a local file `<IMAGE-VERSION-UID>.json` exists, use the lookup table in that file
-- otherwise, load the image lookup table from a well known URL (e.g. `https://cdn.confidential.cloud/images/<IMAGE-VERSION-UID>.json`) and use the lookup table in that file
+- otherwise, load the image lookup table from a well known URL (e.g. `https://cdn.confidential.cloud/v1/images/<IMAGE-VERSION-UID>.json`) and use the lookup table in that file
 - choose the CSP-specific image reference for the current region and security type:
   - On AWS, use the AMI ID for the current region (e.g. `.aws.us-east-1`)
   - On Azure, use the image ID for the security type (CVM or Trusted Launch) (e.g. `.azure.cvm`)
-  - On GCP, use the only image ID (e.g. `.gcp`)
+  - On GCP, use the only image ID (e.g. `.gcp.sev-es`)
+  - On QEMU, use the only image ID (e.g. `.qemu.default`)

 This allows customers to upload images to their own cloud subscription and use them with the CLI by providing the image lookup table as a local file.